 A study of the natural history of bacteria, fungi, and viruses.
 Laboratory emphasis is given to the isolation of bacteria and fungi from both the biological and physical environment and their subsequent identification and metabolic characterization.

 BIO 5415 Immunology

+Prerequisite: Graduate standing.
+Lecture 3 hours a week.
 A study of multiple aspects of the immune response.

 BIO 5416 Immunology Lab